Please see the California Long-Term Care Taskforce for the most up-to-date information.

 The Taskforce's next steps are completing the feasibility report for a final draft and beginning the actuarial report draft.

-In 2024, the Taskforce will work with Oliver Wyman to complete an actuarial report to be submitted Jan 1, 2024.
-Stay tuned for updates throughout the year.
+In 2023, the Taskforce will work with Oliver Wyman to complete an actuarial report to be submitted Jan 1, 2024.